 6. Refinancing Current Student Loans

 If you are currently paying off undergraduate student loans, the idea of juggling paying for grad school and paying off undergrad loans may seem daunting.
-It’s helpful to get your current debt situation under control before saving for graduate school.
-One option that could potentially result in monthly savings is student loan refinancing.
+It’s helpful to get your current debt situation under control before saving for grad school.
+One option you might want to consider that could potentially result in monthly savings is student loan refinancing.

-Refinancing your student loans could potentially result in a lower interest rate, which could mean lower monthly payments (depending on the loan term), potentially freeing up room in your monthly budget.
-A lower interest rate could also mean spending less money over the life of the loan.
+Refinancing your student loans could possibly result in a lower interest rate, which could mean lower monthly payments (depending on the loan term), potentially freeing up room in your monthly budget.
+A lower interest rate might also mean spending less money over the life of the loan.
+Note: You may pay more interest over the life of the loan if you refinance with an extended term.

-It’s important to know that loan refinancing means you’re no longer eligible for federal student loan forgiveness, deferment, and income-driven repayment.
-But, some private lenders, including SoFi offer forbearance options for students who are in graduate school.
+However, it’s important to know that loan refinancing means you’re no longer eligible for federal student loan forgiveness, deferment, and income-driven repayment.

-A lower overall interest rate can help you with your goal of saving money to pay for graduate school, helping to make your savings goals more manageable as you embark on this exciting next step in your career.
+A lower overall interest rate could help you with your goal of saving money to pay for graduate school, helping to make your savings goals more manageable as you embark on this exciting next step in your career.
+A student loan refinance calculator can help you figure out if refinancing makes sense for your situation.

 The Takeaway